reforia/reforia.github.io/_posts/unreal/engine/2024-12-26-bpvm-bytecode-III.md

 In the last post, we explored the entire Blueprint compilation process, from hitting the `Compile` button to `Reinstancing` all instances.
 We briefly covered the actual stages of Blueprint compilation, so now let’s dive deeper into the details.

 ## Class Compilation Kick off
 At `Stage XII: COMPILE CLASS LAYOUT`, the compilation process begins with a call to `CompileClassLayout()`.
-However, before we get to the first step described by Epic in the official [documentation] (which is Clean and Sanitize Class), there are a few pre-compilation steps that need to be addressed:
+However, before we get to the first step described by Epic in the official [document] (which is Clean and Sanitize Class), there are a few pre-compilation steps that need to be addressed:

 First, a `UEdGraphSchema` is created as part of the compilation process.
 This schema, which we covered in the [first post], defines the rules and conventions that govern how nodes and pins interact in a Blueprint graph.